paulina-isabel/rock-paper-scissors/README.md

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/123966150/234424658-52f065bf-bd9d-458d-9a55-dedb09db1136.gif)

 ## CONTEXT
-I am a front end engineering student at Turing, this is my final solo project as required of Mod 1 of the program.
+I am a front end engineering student at [Turing School of Software and Design](https://turing.edu/).
+This is my final solo project as required of Mod 1 of the program.
 The project took a week to complete.

 ## CONTRIBUTORS
 [Paulina Rubio](https://github.com/paulina-isabel)